wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **Q:**&ensp;What is austerity?

-**M:**&ensp;Once you have gone through an experiënce, not to go through it again is austerity.
+**M:**&ensp;Once you have gone through an experience, not to go through it again is austerity.
 To eschew the unnecessary is austerity.
 Not to anticipate pleasure or pain is austerity.
 Having things under control at all times is austerity.
 Desire by itself is not wrong.
-It is life itself, the urge to grow in knowledge and experiënce.
+It is life itself, the urge to grow in knowledge and experience.

 It is the choices you make that are wrong.
 To imagine that some little thing — food, sex, power, fame — will make you happy is to deceive yourself.